Netflix/metaflow-tools/aws/terraform/infra/README.md

 ## AWS Resources

-### Amazon IAM

-Amazon IAM policy to allow access to the secret.

-### AWS KMS

-KMS Key to encrypt/decrypt AWS Secrets Manager Secret.

-### AWS Secrets Manager

-AWS Secrets Manager secret for storing secrets used in flows.

 ### Amazon VPC

 Amazon Virtual Private Cloud with two private subnets in different availability zones and a public subnet.
 Also includes an